django-extensions/django-extensions/docs/list_model_info.rst

 ::

-  # Output only information for a single model, specifying the app and model using dot notation
+  # Output only information for specific models, specifying the app and model using dot notation.
+Separate with a comma when targetting multiple models:
-  $ ./manage.py list_model_info --model users.User
+  $ ./manage.py list_model_info --models users.User,appname.ModelName

 You can combine arguments. for instance, to list all methods and show the method signatures for the User model within the users app::